lvgl/lvgl_esp32_drivers/lvgl_i2c/README.md

 The `lvgl_i2c_locking` part will cause the LVGL I2C driver to play nice with anything else that uses the I2C port(s) through I2C Manager.

-Refer to the [I2C Manager GitHub repository](https://github.com/ropg/i2c_manager) for much more information.

 &nbsp;

 ## Information for LVGL driver developers

 I2C support in the LVGL ESP drivers is provided exclusively by the files in this directory.
-Code from all over the project that was talking to the I2C hardware directly has been replaced by code that communicates through the functions provided in `i2c_manager.h`.
-I2C is handled by the I2C Manager that was built into `lvlg_esp32_drivers`, but the code would be the same if it was routed through I2C Manager as a separate component.
-If you are providing a driver, you need not worry about any of this.
+Driver code that uses I2C communicates through the functions provided in `i2c_manager.h`.

 &nbsp;